-WISE orientation and research seminars and a two-afternoon WISE "boot camp" prepare and support WISE students for their first month in the program, prior to beginning research, and once a cycle after work at JHU begins.
+The WISE selection process, WISE orientation and research seminars, and a WISE "boot camp" prepare and support WISE students for their first month in the program, prior to beginning research, and once a cycle after work at JHU begins.

 There is an additional tuition fee for participation announced each year when WISE applications are issued in the spring.
 WISE participation does not require residency on campus; WISE students interested in boarding explore the option through the Residential Life office.